 Ladies and Gentlemen:

-This letter of intent ("Agreement") effective when executed by all the parties hereto, will evidence the current mutual intent, as set forth in Article I below, of Skipping Stone, Inc., a Delaware corporation, (“SSI”) and its affiliate Capacity Center, Inc., a corporation (“CCI”) (SSI and CCI collectively referred to as "Seller") and Enron North America Corp., a Delaware corporation ("Buyer"), agree to the following (i) Buyer purchasing from Seller, various rights and source code for energy industry software that refered to as the “Service Bureau”, the “Data Exchange”, and the “Historical Data Base” (the “Assets”) more particularly described in a forth coming definitive purchase agreement,(Seller shall retain rights and access to the Historical Data Base for use in Seller’s consulting services), and (ii) Buyer entering into a one year service agreement (“Service Agreement”) under which SSI would provide programming, design, migration and maintenance services for the Service Bureau, Data Exchange, and the Historical Data Base ((i) and (ii) collectively referred to as the "Project").
+This letter of intent ("Agreement") effective when executed by all the Parties hereto, will evidence the current mutual intent, as set forth in Article I below, of Skipping Stone, Inc., a Delaware corporation, (“SSI”) and its affiliate Capacity Center, Inc., a corporation (“CCI”) (SSI and CCI collectively referred to as "Seller") and Enron North America Corp., a Delaware corporation ("Buyer") pursue the following activities: (i) Buyer’s purchasing from Seller, various rights and source code for energy industry software that is commonly referred to as the “Service Bureau”, the “Data Exchange”, and the “Historical Data Base” (the “Assets”) all to be more particularly described in a forth coming definitive purchase agreement (the “Software Purchase Agreement and (ii) Buyer’s entering into a one year service agreement (the “Service Agreement”) under which SSI would provide programming, design, migration and maintenance services for the Service Bureau, Data Exchange, and the Historical Data Base (with (i) and (ii) collectively referred to as the "Project").
 Buyer and Seller are sometimes referred to individually as a "Party" and collectively as the "Parties".

 This Agreement is intended to set forth certain basic terms of the understanding reached to date and to serve as a basis for further discussions and negotiations among the Parties with respect to the Project.
-The matters set forth in Article I are not intended to, and do not, constitute a binding agreement of the Parties with respect to the Project.
+The matters set forth in the first paragraph of this Agreement and in Article I are not intended to, and do not, constitute a binding agreement of the Parties with respect to the Project.
 Any such binding agreement will only arise upon the negotiation, execution and delivery of one or more mutually satisfactory definitive agreements (“Definitive Agreement(s)”) and the satisfaction of the conditions set forth therein, including the approval of such agreements by each Party.
 The matters set forth in Article II do constitute binding agreements of the Parties.

 In consideration of the rights and obligations of the Parties hereunder, and other good and valuable consideration, the receipt and sufficiency of which being hereby acknowledged by the Parties, the Parties hereby agree as follows: